Hapag-Lloyd chairman says Hamburg-Sued should join merger talks

 Hapag-Lloyd, burdened by 2.35 billion euros ($3.2 billion) of net debt and a nine-month net loss of 56 million euros, already held talks with Hamburg-Sued last year, but the parties were unable to agree terms.

 The deal would have created the world's No. 4 player behind Maersk Line, part of Danish conglomerate A.P.
-Moller-Maersk , Switzerland's Mediterranean Shipping Company and France's CMA CGM.
+Moller-Maersk (MAERSKb.CO), Switzerland's Mediterranean Shipping Company and France's CMA CGM CMACG.UL.

 Weber told Hamburger Abendblatt that he hoped Hapag-Lloyd's talks with Vapores would be a "warning and motivation" for Hamburg Sued's owner, the Oetker family, to rekindle talks.